oklahomaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can You get a Speeding Ticket Dismissed in Oklahoma?

 During a trial, however, getting a speeding ticket dismissed depends on several factors.
-The defendant should have an attorney who can identify legal pressure points such as discrepancies in the officer’s perception of the violation.
-Likewise, if the officer is not certified to use speed detection devices, the court will dismiss the ticket on this basis.
+The defendant should have an attorney who can identify legal pressure points, such as discrepancies in the officer’s perception of the violation.
+Likewise, if the officer is not certified to use speed detection devices, the court may dismiss the ticket on this basis.
 Other factors that may influence a dismissal include the officer’s failure to show up in court and clerical error by the issuing officer.

 What Happens if You Plead Guilty to a Traffic Ticket in Oklahoma?

-Suffice to say that the individual will have to pay the ticket and bear subsequent criminal or civil liabilities.
+Suffice it to say that the individual may have to pay the ticket and bear subsequent criminal or civil liabilities.
 A guilty plea also goes on the individual’s license, and the insurance service provider may increase the violator’s rates.
 If the individual is a habitual violator, the court may direct the Department of Public Safety to revoke the individual’s license.
 According to the state penalty system, habitual violators are individuals who accrue more than ten (10) demerit points within five years.
 Individual’s criminal history reports include records of traffic violations.
 Per the Oklahoma Open Record Acts, these records are available to interested members of the public, including prospective employers and government agencies.

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that the person resides in or was accused in.
+This includes information such as the city, county, or state in which the person resides or was accused.

 How to Find a Traffic Ticket Attorney in Oklahoma